 As the world grows more dependent on a shared open source software ecosystem, we all must consider who shares the responsibility of keeping that infrastructure healthy.
 In his 15 years at data science and technology company Two Sigma, as well as his service on the board of TS Ventures, Matt Greenwood has had to think deeply about how to most efficiently allocate capital to open source software (OSS) to best support the companies’ various lines of business.
 Matt shares four ways of engaging with open source—funding OSS startups, paying for OSS contractors through trusted consulting companies, hiring OSS engineers in-house, and building a consortium with committed stakeholders—covering the costs and benefits along with examples of Two Sigma’s experience with each.
 Matt focuses on the fourth point, highlighting how partnerships with real teeth, like his work with the nonprofit NumFOCUS, have been the most effective in terms of continuity, risk mitigation, and scalability.

-Matt Greenwood is chief inspiration officer at Two Sigma, where he has led a number of company-wide efforts in engineering and modeling.
-Matt began his career at Bell Labs, working in the Operating Systems Group under Dennis Ritchie, before moving to IBM Research, where he was responsible for a number of early efforts in tablet computing and distributed computing.
-Matt also served as lead developer and manager for a number of systems on the network element at Entrisphere, which created a product providing access equipment for broadband service providers, and created the Customer Engineering Department in preparation for initial customer trials.
-Matt holds a BA and an MA in math from Oxford University, a master’s degree in theoretical physics from the Weizmann Institute of Science in Israel, and a PhD in mathematics from Columbia University, where he taught for a number of years.
+Matt began his career at Bell Labs and later moved to IBM Research, where he was responsible for early efforts in tablet computing and distributed computing.
+In 2000, Matt was lead developer and manager for Entrisphere, Inc., where he helped create a product providing access equipment for broadband service providers.
+Matt earned a BA and MA in Math from Oxford University, and an MA in Theoretical Physics from the Weizmann Institute of Science in Israel.
+He also holds a PhD in Mathematics from Columbia University, where he taught for many years.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com